-There is a lot of sense in entrepreneurs, any one in a business start-up and anyone in business for that matter, to have mentors and coaches to assist, guide and support them.
-I was recently asked by one of mine about fulfilment.
+There is a lot of sense in entrepreneurs, anyone in a business start-up and anyone in business for that matter, to have mentors and coaches to assist, guide and support them.
+I was recently asked by one of mine about fulfillment.
 Now that was a challenge.
-What was fulfilment to me?
+What was fulfillment to me?
 What would it look like and feel like?
-I realised that having been challenged I wasn’t totally sure what fulfilment actually was.
+I realized that having been challenged I wasn’t totally sure what fulfillment actually was.
 The more I thought about it the more I wondered if I had any real idea at all.

-Consulting dictionaries I discovered there are two sides to fulfilment.
+Consulting dictionaries I discovered there are two sides to fulfillment.
 One is a tick box process that something has been achieved and the other is a warm fuzzy feeling created by the former.

 - Pragmatic, the achievement of something desired, promised or predicted, meeting a requirement, condition or need.

-- Emotional, the feeling of happiness and satisfaction, contentment when a need or expectation is fulfilled, the state or quality of being fulfilled; completion, realisation.
+- Emotional, the feeling of happiness and satisfaction, contentment when a need or expectation is fulfilled, the state or quality of being fulfilled; completion, realization.

 So what’s this got to do with mental health?
-Lack of fulfilment robs me of motivation and plants the seeds of depression.
-I look back over the last 4 and a half years and wonder at the roller coaster I have been travelling on.
-Having been through cancer treatment and struggling with the “belt and braces” post treatment (to make sure, as much one can, the cancer doesn’t come back, being 5 years on medication with side effects), I then had a really challenging two years’ work wise.
+Lack of fulfillment robs me of motivation and plants the seeds of depression.
+I look back over the last 4 and a half years and wonder at the roller coaster I have been traveling on.
+Having been through cancer treatment and struggling with the “belt and braces” post-treatment (to make sure, as much one can, cancer doesn’t come back, being 5 years on medication with side effects), I then had a really challenging two years’ work-wise.
 There have times that getting going and remaining upbeat and positive (the “normal” me) has been a real struggle.
 I’ve had black days.
-I’ve had periods where my creativity and organisational ability have gone off on holiday without me.
-When the pressure gets high I realise that I am usually creating the stress in myself – its origin is endogenous, rather than external (from other people) or exogenous.
-At its worst the stress almost spills over into a panic attack; a feeling I have learned to recognise and deliberately step back from.
+I’ve had periods where my creativity and organizational ability have gone off on holiday without me.
+When the pressure gets high I realize that I am usually creating the stress in myself – its origin is endogenous, rather than external (from other people) or exogenous.
+At its worst, the stress almost spills over into a panic attack; a feeling I have learned to recognize and deliberately step back from.
 It has a lot to do with my expectations of myself, my high standards and the volume of work I expect myself to be able to accomplish.
 I have written about this in my post OCD, Perfectionism or just high standards.

-Now working for myself I have been able to take control of the work load and the stress.
-When things start to overwhelm I give myself a time out.
+Now working for myself I have been able to take control of the workload and the stress.
+When things start to overwhelm I give myself a timeout.
 When I feel exhausted and brainless due to fatigue I take a snooze break (rather than a coffee break); trading that snooze for a couple of productive hours of work later.
-When I worked for other companies I always honoured my employer by working more than the prescribed hours.
+When I worked for other companies I always honored my employer by working more than the prescribed hours.
 I started early, finished late, felt guilty if the online grocery delivery arrived during work hours and needed unpacking or I stole a few minutes to load/unload the washing machine.
 Then I resented working the extra hours.
 Now I don’t.

-Now I have control and I can look at what I have achieved and the feel good factor creeps in.
-I am living with fulfilment and feeling fulfilled, achieving a good volume of work at a standard I am happy with.
+Now I have control and I can look at what I have achieved and the feel-good factor creeps in.
+I am living with fulfillment and feeling fulfilled, achieving a good volume of work at a standard I am happy with.
 What more can I ask for?